civilcode/acme-ex/guides/elixir/upgrades.md

 Note: Upgrade message can be copied from the output of `mix deps.update`.

+After doing a batch of updates you SHOULD run the following command to remove any used packages:

+    `mix deps.unlock --unused`

 ## MINOR and MAJOR updates with version change in `mix.exs`

 - For these updates you SHOULD consider a separate PR, especially MAJOR updates to key packages